petrovs12/PublicPersonalKnowledgeBase/vault/Health And Personal Development.Keyboards.QMK Notes.md

 From [QMK docs](https://docs.qmk.fm/#/newbs)
 Your computer **keyboard has a processor** inside of it, similar to the one inside your computer.
-This processor **runs software** that is responsible for **detecting button presses** and informing the computer when keys are pressed. **QMK Firmware** fills the role of **that software**, detecting button presses and passing that information on to the host computer.
-When you build your **custom keymap**, you are creating an **executable program for your keyboard**.
+This processor **runs software** that is responsible for **detecting button pr sesses** and informing the computer when keys are pressed. **QMK Firmware** fills the role of **that software**, detecting button presses and passing that information on to the host computer.
+When you build your **custom keymap**, you are creating an **executable program for your keyboard**. jkll